Did you know that women typically live longer than men?

-There are some other interesting facts when it comes to women and personal finance (IN GENERAL):
+There are some other interesting points that I have observed when it comes to expat women and personal finance:

-- Employer defined benefit pension scheme payments typically reduce by 33-50% to surviving spouses on death of the member.
+- Defined benefit pension scheme payments typically reduce by 33-50% to surviving spouses on the death of the member.
 If the surviving spouse subsequently remarries, payments tend to stop completely.

 - Women are often much less involved when it comes to financial planning, e.g. for retirement, and less aware of how the family money is invested and how accounts are managed.

-- Even if a spouse is not working, they can (and should) make voluntary National Insurance Contributions to build up state pension entitlement.
-Read more here.
+- 2. Even if you are not working, you can (and should) make voluntary National Insurance Contributions to build up your own UK state pension entitlement.
+Read how here.

 To receive it in your inbox, just enter your name and email address below.